stebby70/CodeRefactoring/README.md

 # Code Refactoring
-This is a code refactoring Assignment where I used one of my Object Oriented Programming Assignment, a simple Rod Management.
+This is a code refactoring Assignment for which I used one of my Object-Oriented Programming Assignments, a simple Rod Management that utilized Java programming.

 Highlights:
 - Clean Code Refactoring